-Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2012
+Figure 3.
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2014

-NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
-Median values for the comparison group will not add to 100 percent.
-See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
+NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
+Median values for the comparison group will not add to 100%.
+See "Use of Median Values for Comparison Group" for how median values are determined.
 N is the number of institutions in the comparison group.